 All deposits of the System are made in board-designated official depositories and are insured or collateralized with securities held by the System's agent in the System's name.
 The System has no formal policy regarding custodial credit risk for deposits.
-The bank balance at June 30, 2023 was \$22.
+The bank balance on June 30, 2024 was \$30.